openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-The candidate (participant that has submitted the highest bid at the auction) must sign the auction protocol `auctionProtocol` and add it to the award within **3 business days after becoming candidate**.
-If auction protocol has not been uploaded before the end of `verificationPeriod`, then `award` is automatically transferred to the `unsuccessful` status.
+The organizer **must** upload and confirm the auction protocol `auctionProtocol` and add it to the award within **3 business days after the start of the qualification procedure**.
+The candidate still has a possibility to upload the protocol, but it is neither mandatory, nor sufficient to move to the next status.
+If the auction protocol has not been uploaded before the end of `verificationPeriod`, the `award` is automatically transferred to the `unsuccessful` status.

 .. include:: tutorial/bidder-auction-protocol.http